Ronygrafo/figma-node-id-extractor-chrome-extension/README.md

 2. Click on the Figma Node ID Extractor extension icon in the Chrome toolbar.
 3. The extension will automatically extract the `Node id` and copy it to your clipboard.
 4. Paste the extracted `Node id` wherever needed.

+## Contributing

+We welcome contributions!
+Please follow these steps to contribute:

+1. Fork the repository.
+2. Create a new branch:
+    ```bash
+    git checkout -b feature-name
+    ```
+3. Make your changes and commit them:
+    ```bash
+    git commit -m 'Add some feature'
+    ```
+4. Push to the branch:
+    ```bash
+    git push origin feature-name
+    ```
+5. Open a pull request.